vnisha123/Heart-Disease-Prediction/README.md

 - Standardize the data using ``StandardScaler``

 # EDA and VISUALIZATION
-- Use plys such as countplot. histplot and scatterplot to visualize the relationship between the features.
+- Use plots such as countplot. histplot and scatterplot to visualize the relationship between the features.

 # Data Splitting
 - Used both train test split and cross validation techniques.